Senso Mini Sclera

 • Comfortable

 The Senso Mini Sclera is ideal for people with (moderate to severe) irregular corneas.
-When the cornea is deformed or damaged (irregular), traditional contact lenses and eyeglasses are often unable to improve visual acuity.
-A sclera lens is larger and goes over the cornea.
+When the cornea is deformed or damaged (irregular), traditional contact lenses and glasses are often unable to improve visual acuity.
+A scleral lens is larger and goes over the cornea.
 It rests on the sclera, or white of the eye.
 The cornea is protected in a bed of moisture.
 This provides great comfort and optimal vision.

 The Senso Mini Sclera can be worn daily for up to a year.
 We recommend that this lens be replaced annually.